VoltDB/hive-export/README.md

 </deployment>
 ```

-This tells VoltDB to write to the alerts table on Hive via the
+This tells VoltDB to write to the alerts table on Hive, via the
-homonymous export table in VoltDB using columns CONTINENT and COUNTRY
+homonymous export table in VoltDB, using columns CONTINENT and COUNTRY
 as value providers for Hive partitions discerners.
 For example the
 alerts table is defined in Hive as: